thecompstudguy/universitea-tg/PROJECT_BRIEF.md

 - Maintainer(s): The CompSTUD Guy (`the.compstud.guy@universitea.shop`)
 - Security contact: The CompSTUD Guy (`the.compstud.guy@universitea.shop`)
-- Incident response: see `/docs/runbooks/incident-response.md` (create if missing)
+- Incident response: follow the incident response runbook (to be created)

 ---